Evolved Sample Weights for Bias Mitigation: Effectiveness Depends on the Fairness Objective: Methods

 Pareto fronts with larger hypervolume are better for the following reasons. (a) Diversity~\cite{guerreiro2020hypervolume}: A larger hypervolume indicates that the Pareto front contains solutions that cover a wider range of trade-offs between the objectives.
 This diversity offers more options for decision-makers. (b) Proximity~\cite{guerreiro2020hypervolume}: A larger hypervolume often indicates that the Pareto front is closer to the true optimal front.
 This means that the solutions are both diverse and closer to optima. (c) Pareto-compliant~\cite{cao2015using}: Whenever the points on a Pareto front dominates the points on another Pareto front, the hypervolume of the former is more than that of the latter.

 The procedure we use to compute the hypervolume is similar to the one described in La Cava~\cite{la2023optimizing}.
-For every dataset and every experimental condition combination, we launch 20 replicates as described earlier in Section \ref{sec:methods}.
-Then, for each replicate, we consider the Pareto front obtained from all the evaluated models in that run using their values on performance and fairness metrics on the test set, and calculate the hypervolume of that Pareto front.
+For every dataset and every experimental condition combination, we launch 20 replicates as described in Section \ref{sec:exp_conds}.
+Then, for each replicate, we consider the Pareto front obtained from all the evaluated models in that run using their values on predictive and fairness metrics on the test set, and calculate the hypervolume of that Pareto front.
 To ensure consistency in hypervolume computation, both metrics are converted into minimization objectives: $(1-predictive\_metric)$ and $fairness\_metric$.
 A reference point of (1.0,1.0) is used for hypervolume calculation.
-We use these hypervolume values for all datasets and experimental conditions in the analysis in the following sections.